VrushankPatel/taskstream/pending_items.md

 ## Quality Control Priorities for Next Session
 - Validate all 13 new files for format compliance and content authenticity
-- Ensure metrics standardization across workflow files (target: 100% coverage)
+- Ensure metrics standardization across workflow files (target: 25% coverage improvement)
 - Verify technical accuracy of defense cybersecurity processes and aerospace integration requirements
 - Check for duplicate content and consolidate similar scenarios
-- Enhance stakeholder analysis in decision scenarios
+- Enhance stakeholder analysis in decision scenarios with risk mitigation plans
 - Review policy documents for completeness and regulatory compliance
+- Add email threads to communication examples for enhanced realism
+- Include action items in decision scenarios for implementation tracking
+- Expand metrics dashboards with workforce and operational indicators
+- Improve organizational structure detail with role responsibilities and reporting lines

 ## Strategic Dataset Objectives
 - Achieve balanced industry representation (reduce tech/AI dominance from 657 to <300 mentions)